top of page

 TYPO-ARCHITECTURE

-Los Angeles-based contemporary artist Trav’s first solo exhibition in Japan will be held.
+Los Angeles-based contemporary artist Travis Young’s first solo exhibition in Japan will be held.
 We will feature approximately 20 new pieces, including a large-scale painting from his “Typo-Architecture” series, which merges vintage signage and graffiti typography with architectural structures.

-MEGUMI OGITA GALLERY is pleased to present Trav’s solo exhibition “TYPO-ARCHITECTURE”.
-Trav is a contemporary artist hailing from California and based in Los Angeles, also known as a member of Mad Society Kings Artist Collective.
+MEGUMI OGITA GALLERY is pleased to present Travis Young’s solo exhibition “TYPO-ARCHITECTURE”.
+Young is a contemporary artist hailing from California and based in Los Angeles, also known as a member of Mad Society Kings Artist Collective.
 Drawn to graffiti as an escape from social norms during childhood visits to Los Angeles, he transitioned from street activities to murals, eventually elevating his personal narrative into works critiquing consumerism and centralized digital transformation.
-Navigating both street culture and the established art world, Trav explores themes of rebellion, resilience, and transformation drawn from his raw personal history, expressing the freedom found within a life propelled by creativity.
+Navigating both street culture and the established art world, Young explores themes of rebellion, resilience, and transformation drawn from his raw personal history, expressing the freedom found within a life propelled by creativity.
 Alongside this, he contributes to society through large-scale public works.
-Trav’s playful style, conscious of human and community connections, has gained a broad fanbase and led to cross-disciplinary collaborations.
+Young’s playful style, conscious of human and community connections, has gained a broad fanbase and led to cross-disciplinary collaborations.

 My work explores the tension between physical space and the digital world, with a long-standing focus on retail, signage, and the built environment as sites of community and identity.
 Growing up before the internet centralized daily life, storefronts and streets functioned as social markers—places where culture was formed in public, not on screens.